A Limp in the Woods (Day 36)

 Lately I’ve been crazy busy meditating, but never mind that.

 After three days of debauchery in Damascus I was due to disappear.
 Everyone with whom I’d arrived was gone.
 Fresh faces were strolling in every few hours, and fresh faces cause great anxiety in me.
 They would you too, had you witnessed some of them.
 Fresh is not the right word.
-Let’s just say thru-hikers ain’t about to prevail in any beauty pageants, but I’d definitely go see the show.
+Let’s just say thru-hikers ain’t about to prevail in any beauty pageants, but I’d go see the show.
 Anyway, if I didn’t saddle up soon, I was never going to leave.
 My limp had gone limp.

 But I never learn.
 Trail towns are fun towns, and so they become vacuum-like vortexes. (“I like this place and could willingly waste my time in it,” said Shakespeare.)